chryswoods/siremol.org/chryswoods.com/parallel_python/map.md

     return x*x
 ```

-Now, let's try to use `mapper` to map this function onto
+Now, let's try to use your handwritten `mapper` function to map `square` onto
 a list of numbers.
 Type into ipython;

 ```python